andrew/ultimate-awesome/README.md

 - [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
 - [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: a curated list of interesting science ideas and links (cognitive/neuro & data science).
-- [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [awesome-multimodal-sequence-learning](https://github.com/Redaimao/awesome-multimodal-sequence-learning) - Reading list for multimodal sequence learning.
 - [awesome-sap-on-azure](https://github.com/sanjeevkumar761/awesome-sap-on-azure) - A curated list of awesome SAP on Azure resources, blogs, tools, examples and more.
 - [awesome-ocean-data-resources](https://github.com/schmidtocean/awesome-ocean-data-resources) - A place to share ocean related data resources.